egvijayanand/dotnet-maui-templates/src/MauiTemplatesCLI/overview.md

 Both .NET MAUI *App* and *Class Library* templates take the below optional Boolean parameters to include the officially supported CommunityToolkit NuGet packages:

+And now conditional compilation can be configured so that platform source files can be defined anywhere in the project provided they follow a naming convention as mentioned below.

+This will allow maintaining related source files in the same place, especially MAUI Handlers.

+*.Standard.cs - Files targeting the BCL
+*.Android.cs - Files specific to Android
+*.iOS.cs - Files shared with both iOS and MacCatalyst *.MacCatalyst.cs - Files specific to MacCatalyst *.Tizen.cs - Files specific to Tizen
+*.Windows.cs - Files specific to Windows

 *Specifying the parameter name, either in short or full notation, implies that it is defined.*

 * `-it` | `--include-toolkit` - Default is `false`
 * `-im` | `--include-markup` - Default is `false`
 * `-imt` | `--include-mvvm-toolkit` - Default is `false`
+* `-cc` | `--conditional-compilation` - Default is `false`

 All-in-One .NET MAUI App project takes one additional parameter to define the application design pattern: